Daily readings

 Read this as the first big movement of the day.
 Notice what God is doing, who is speaking, and what part of the story or teaching should stay with you.

-13And rend your hearts, and not your clothes, and turn to the Lord your God: for he is gracious and merciful, patient and rich in mercy, and ready to repent of the evil.
+13And rend your hearts, and not your garments, and turn to the Lord your God: for he is gracious and merciful, patient and rich in mercy, and ready to repent of the evil.

 14Who knows but he will return, and forgive, and leave a blessing behind him, sacrifice and libation to the Lord your God?